Higher Education Administration

 Course descriptions for these classes are available below.
 Click on a course title to read its description.
 Review our semester schedules to see current offerings, including online and on-campus classes.

-SBNM 5740 – Principles of Higher Education Administration
+SBNM 5740 – Higher Education Administration

 SBNM 5741 – Higher Education Organization and Governance